Effects of an Asteroid Impact on Earth

 the battered Earth

-Known impact sites on the Earth's continents.
+Known impact sites on the Earth's continents (from The Planetary and Space Science Centre).
 See also LPI's Terrestrial Impact Site for pictures of the craters.

-What follows is a condensation of an excellent article by Sydney van den Bergh called ``Life and Death in the Inner Solar System'' in the May 1989 issue of the Publications of the Astronomical Society of the Pacific (vol. 101, pages 500-509).
+What follows is a condensation of an excellent article by Sidney van den Bergh called "Life and Death in the Inner Solar System" in the May 1989 issue of the Publications of the Astronomical Society of the Pacific (vol. 101, pages 500-509).
 He considers a typical impact scenario of a 10-kilometer object with density = 2.5 times that of water, impacting at a speed of 20 kilometers/second.
 Its mass = 1.31 trillion tons (1.31 × 1015 kilograms).
 A 1-kilometer object has a mass = 1.31 billion tons.

 Explosion

 Obviously, something this big hitting the Earth is going to hit with a lot of energy!
-Let's use the energy unit of 1 megaton of TNT (=4.2× 1015 Joules) to describe the energy of the impact.
+In the article van den Bergh uses an old unit of energy of traditional astronomy called an "erg" in which 10 million ergs equals 1 Joule.
+Since the energy values in ergs are so tremendously large, let's use the more convenient energy unit of 1 megaton of TNT (= 4.2× 1015 Joules = 4.2× 1022 ergs) to describe the energy of the impact.
 This is the energy one million tons of dynamite would release if it was exploded and is the energy unit used for nuclear explosions.
 The largest yield of a thermonuclear warhead is around 50--100 megatons.
 The kinetic energy of the falling object is converted to the explosion when it hits.
 The 10-kilometer object produces an explosion of 6 × 107 megatons of TNT (equivalent to an earthquake of magnitude 12.4 on the Richter scale).
-The 1-kilometer object produces a milder explosion of ``only'' 6 × 104 megatons (equivalent to an earthquake of magnitude 9.4 on the Richter scale).
+The 1-kilometer object produces a milder explosion of "only" 6 × 104 megatons (equivalent to an earthquake of magnitude 9.4 on the Richter scale).

 There will be a crater regardless of where it lands.
-The diameter of the crater in kilometers is = (energy of impact)(1/3.4)/106.77.
+The diameter of the crater in kilometers is = 0.765 × (energy of impact in megatons TNT)(1/3.4).
 Plugging in the typical impact values, you get a 150-kilometer diameter crater for the 10-kilometer asteroid and a 20-kilometer diameter crater for the 1-kilometer asteroid.
 The initial blast would also produce shifting of the crust along fault lines.

 Meteor (Barringer) Crater in northern Arizona (about 1 kilometer across).
 Select here for a view from the rim.